 BIBLIOGRAPHY:John R. Swanton, Source Material on the History and Ethnology of the Caddo Indians (Smithsonian Institution, Bureau of American Ethnology Bulletin 132, Washington: GPO, 1942).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "NANATSOHO INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmn14.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "NANATSOHO INDIANS," accessed August 25, 2019, http://www.tshaonline.org/handbook/online/articles/bmn14.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.